Mossberg 500: Model 500 options

 The name "Model 500" covers an entire family of pump shotguns designed to chamber 3 in "magnum" shells.
-The standard model holds five 2.75 in or five 3 in shells in the magazine and one in the chamber.
+The standard model holds six 2.75 in or five 3 in shells in the magazine and one in the chamber.
 The Model 500 is available in 12 gauge, 20 gauge, and .410 bore, with the 12 gauge being the most popular and having the most optional features available.
 A 16 gauge model was introduced in 1963 and later discontinued.

 Finishes

 The standard finish for the Model 500 is an anodized aluminum alloy receiver and a polished and blued barrel.
 Some models come with a matte black matte-anodized receiver, and a matte blued barrel.
 Some 500 models are anodized to look parkerized, with parkerized barrels.
 This is also true of the 590 series since an aluminum receiver cannot be parkerized.

 Mossberg also offers camouflage painted models, in a number of different patterns.
 Stocks are either wood or composite, with the composite stocks being matte black or camouflage to match the rest of the gun.
 A special model called the Mariner is available with the Marinecote finish, an electroless-nickel finish that is highly corrosion resistant.
 Mariner models use the black composite stocks.